Skip to content

 Barrel geometry

-Some geometry constants of EMC barrel can be obtained:
+Some geometry constants of the EMC barrel are available:

 p3.emc_barrel_h1